Seagate/cortx-k8s/GLOSSARY.md

 Per the offifical [Kustomize](https://kustomize.io/) site, "Kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is."
 Kustomize is used in conjunction with `kubectl` for advanced customization and robust templating for Kubernetes application deployment and management.

+### LACP

+LACP, or interface bonding, is a protocol that allows the bandwidth of multiple interfaces to be aggregated together and treated as a single interface.

 ### Liveness Probe

 The kubelet uses [liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to know when to restart a container.
 For example, liveness probes could catch a deadlock where an application is running but unable to make progress.
 Restarting a container in such a state can help to make the application more available despite bugs.